 I usually give myself a set period to sell an item, and if I don’t sell it by a certain time, then I donate it.
 There are also some items that I think would be more of a hassle to sell, so I usually donate them without even bothering (most clothing, some décor items, etc.).
 Here are a few resources that I’ve used for donating:

 I actually bring a lot of stuff to our local Habitat for Humanity Restore, and browse around pretty often too (I bought this stool at the ReStore!).
-It’s the perfect place for any DIY-er, because they mostly carry renovation-type products and you should definitely consider donating leftover project materials.
-Sometimes they’ll even pickup your items, so if you have anything that is in good condition, it’s a good idea to think about using the ReStore.
+It’s the perfect place for any DIY-er, because they mostly carry renovation-type products and you should donate leftover project materials in good condition.
+Sometimes they’ll even pickup your items!

-Our local thrift store donation centre is run by Diabetes Canada, and I’ll often donate regular household items and clothing.
-They actually have a promotion where you can save money in the store if you donate items, so it’s a good incentive to donate!
+In Canada, most Value Village donation centres are run by Diabetes Canada, and I’ll often donate regular household items and clothing.
+Sometimes you can get a store discount card if you donate items, so it’s a good incentive to donate!
 Diabetes Canada also has a pickup service where you can schedule someone to pick up your items at home, and it’s SUPER convenient.

 Local charitable groups are most likely looking for certain items at different times throughout the year (ex: mittens in winter).
-I don’t have too much info about donating to shelters, so it’s probably best to call ahead and see what your local groups are looking for.
+I don’t have too much info about donating to shelters, because it’s very location-dependant.
+It’s probably best to call ahead and see what your local groups are looking for.

 I have not looked into it, but sometimes you can fill out a form for charitable donations of items, which might be tax deductible.

 Sometimes you have items that cannot be sold or donated, and usually they are the things that are broken, used beyond repair, and/or unsafe.
-We keep most of our “extra garbage” in the garage or sideyard and I have it organized into different piles.
-We need to go make a few runs now that it’s spring, so I’m looking forward to getting some space back :)
+We keep most of our “extra garbage” in the garage and I have it organized into different piles.

-While it might be easiest to just bring everything to the landfill – I believe in recycling as much as possible, so here are some different options (keeping in mind that what is offered to us in Sudbury, Ontario might be different for you locally).
+While it might be easiest to just bring everything to the landfill – I believe in recycling as much as possible, so here are some different options.
+But again, it’s really location-dependant.

 Light Bulbs / Batteries:

-I actually keep every single dead battery and lightbulb we go through in a bag by our sliding door in the dining room.
+Do NOT throw away batteries.
+I actually keep every single dead battery and lightbulb we go through in a bag by the front door.
 Regular batteries and fluorescent bulbs can be recycled in SO many places (our local library, hardware stores, Ikea) so whenever my bag is full (or when I remember) I make a trip out to recycle them.
-If you have bigger batteries (like for a car) you can usually bring them to a hazardous was centre (see the next point).
+If you have bigger batteries (like for a car) you can usually bring them to a hazardous waste centre (see the next point).

 Old and used paints and solvents should NEVER be dumped down the sink.
-The ReStore used to take used paint, but they’ve recently changed the policy and now you can bring your used paints to most hardware stores.
-We also have a Household Hazardous Waste Depot in Greater Sudbury, and they take all solvent-type products there (the Husband regularly changes his own oil, so we usually store it and bring it there too).
-There’s also a Toxic Taxi that will come and pick up our hazardous waste when we can’t make it on the designated days.
+The ReStore used to take used paint, but they’ve changed the policy and now you can bring your used paints to most hardware stores.
+Each town should have a designated hazardous waste site to take all solvent-type products.

 We also keep our broken electronics and random cables in a pile and recycle them.
 I think our local ReStore takes broken electronics, but you might want to check in your area to see.
-Where we live, appliances can be picked up at the curb (I think you have to arrange it ahead of time) and it’s definitely convenient rather than trying to bring it to a landfill.
+Where we used to live, appliances could be picked up at the curb and it’s definitely convenient rather than trying to bring it to a landfill.

 Which is another incentive to buy less in the first place :)